More celebratory events to be held

-Dragon boat races, a sports carnival and an exhibition on ancient Egyptian artefacts are the highlight Hong Kong Special Administrative Region 20th anniversary celebration events this week.
+Two design exhibitions and an environmental fun fair are the highlight Hong Kong Special Administrative Region 20th anniversary celebration events this week.

-Treasures from the British Museum will be on display in the "Eternal Life - Exploring Ancient Egypt" exhibition being held at the Science Museum from June 2 to October 18.
+Organised by the Hong Kong Design Centre and presented by Create Hong Kong, the "Confluence • 20+" exhibition will feature creations of local and overseas designers.

-Dragon boat races will be held on May 30 during the Tuen Ng Festival.
+The exhibition was launched in Milan in April and will come to Hong Kong before travelling to Seoul and Chicago.

 To mark the 20th anniversary, the Government is collaborating with different sectors to organise more than 600 activities and events under the theme "Together • Progress • Opportunity".